Say Hello to the ECHOTAIL® Teddy Cat… The History

 The second sting comes from those littlkpe horns on the top and both sides of the willocat.
 Toxins from these horns are amazing.
 I now wear leather gloves when baiting up with willocats.

 Five years ago I got “horned” in the tip of my middle finger.
 A half hour later my arm hung at my side, totally useless, with pain beyond description.
 A year after that I had a client in the boat from Arizona who insisted on baiting his own hook.
 He got horned.
 He said the willocat sting was worse than the time he got stung by a scorpion!

 Cautionary tales like this matter not to walleye nuts.
 We would use rattlesnakes or brown recluse spiders for bait if they caught fish.

-Perpetual whining convinced the Blanchars to come out with a willocat pattern Echotail.
-Like all Echotails the prototype had five holes as points for snap attachment to vary lure action in various presentations.
+Perpetual whining convinced the Blanchar's to come out with a willo-cat pattern ECHOTAILS.
+Like all ECHOTAILS, the prototype had five holes as points for snap attachment to vary lure action in various presentations.

 Most of my blade baiting on the Mississippi is a vertical presentation, often in deeper water and/or heavier current.

 The half-ounce ECHOTAIL was the ideal bait profile, but more weight was needed to stay vertical in front of fish.
 It took considerable tweaking, but the Blanchar's finally perfected a mold to create ¾ ounce baits on a half-ounce bait profile.

 Getting the colors just right took almost six months.
 There aren’t many photos of willocats available.
 Google ‘willocat’ and a photo of a walleye with a smile on her face pops up.